enkidevs/curriculum/java/java-fundamentals/exceptions-i/throwing-an-exception.md

 There are two types of `exception`:

 - *Checked* : exceptions checked at compile stage.
-- *Unchecked*: `exception`s that occur during runtime due to faulty logic.
+- *Unchecked*: exceptions that occur during runtime due to faulty logic.
 They are direct sub-classes of the `RuntimeException` class.

 `Exception`s have to be handled and they can also be thrown.
 You can handle an `exception` inside a `try/catch` block :